gicentre/litvis/documents/tutorials/geoFormats.md

         ]
 ```

-But why do we use a topoJson file rather than what looks like a simpler `geoJson` file?
+But why do we use a topoJSON file rather than what looks like a simpler geoJSON file?
 The answer is clearer if we consider a file representing two adjacent regions:

 ```elm {s v l=hidden}